agebrock/extjs-node/README.md

 	Ext.nodejs.build("/path/to/builded/extjs-node.js");

-Notice the global Ext definition, currently we need that global for "Ext.data.Model" to find Ext while building.
+Notice the global Ext definition. currently we need that global for "Ext.data.Model" to find Ext while building.

---BUT--
-requireing "/path/to/builded/extjs-node.js" will not define any globals.
+The builded result will not define any globals.

 Thanks for trying.